PatrycjaBlaszkowska/project-WizardsTower/README.md

     - Images are successfully scaling on mobile devices.

 - Grid system(Bootstrap) :
-    - Grid system is working as intended sucessuflly changing amount of collumns on smaller devices making website fully responsive.
+    - Grid system is working as intended successfully changing amount of collumns on smaller devices making website fully responsive.

 - Contact form :
     - The form is working as intended.